AdiThakker/AdiThakker.github.io/_posts/2022-09-19-Feature-Flags-In-NET-1.md

 ---
 layout:     post
-title:      Feature Flags in .NET - Leveraging Conditional Feature Flags (Post 1)
+title:      Feature Flags in .NET - Conditional Feature Flags (Post 1)
 date:       2022-09-16
-summary:    In this first part of series, we will explore how to leverage conditional Feature Flags for executing any custom logic in your .NET code
+summary:    In this first part of series, we will explore how to implement conditional Feature Flags for executing any custom logic in your .NET code
 categories: .NET, Azure, Feature-Flags
 ---